 Angas Park's natural and traditional art of drying fruit is one of the only methods where the natural flavour and nutritional benefits of the fruit is not lost by today’s modern processing and refining methods.
 This allows us to enjoy the benefit of the best fruit all year round.

-- D’Agen plums are the varieties best used for making into prunes.
-The plums mature on the tree until they are fully ripe and have developed their maximum sweetness.
+- The plums mature on the tree until they are fully ripe and have developed their maximum sweetness.

 - The plums are picked with a harvester.
 The harvester shakes the tree by the trunk; the fruit is caught on mats and collected in bins attached to the harvester.
 The fruit is then sorted for quality then washed and placed onto trays to be dried in dehydration tunnels.